TorchSpatiotemporal/tsl/docs/source/notes/data_format.rst

 Data format
 ===========

-TSL is meant to deal with spatio-temporal data.
+TSL is meant to deal with discrete-time, spatio-temporal data.
 Therefore, common input examples are data streams coming from sensor networks.
-In principle, such data can be naturally casted into 3 dimensions:
+In principle, data of this kind can be represented by 3-dimensional tensors, with:

 #.
-The **Step** dimension, accounting for the temporal evolution of the signal within a node (i.e., a sensor).
+The **Time** (:math:`T`) dimension, accounting for the temporal evolution of the signal within a node (i.e., a sensor).
 #.
-The **Node** dimension, accounting for the observations measured at the different nodes in the network.
+The **Node** (:math:`N`) dimension, accounting for simultaneous observations measured at the different nodes in the network in a discrete time step.
 #.
-The **Channel** dimension, allowing for multiple, heterogeneous measurements.
+The **Features** (:math:`F`) or **Channels** dimension, allowing for multiple (heterogeneous) measurements at the same spatio-temporal point.

-As a real-life example, you may think of an air quality monitoring system, in which hundreds stations are displaced in a wide geographic area, with every station measuring common pollution parameters, like [:obj:`PM2.5`, :obj:`PM10`, :obj:`CO2`].
+As a real-life example, you may think of an air quality monitoring system, in which :math:`N` air quality monitoring stations are displaced in a geographic area, with every station measuring :math:`F` different pollution parameters (like :math:`\text{PM}2.5, \text{PM}10, \text{CO}_2`).
+In this example, the sizes of the node and features dimensions are :math:`N` and :math:`F`, respectively.

-"S N C" Convention
+The "T N F" Convention
 ------------------

-In TSL, we order multi-dimensional data by following the "Step, Node, Channel" ("S N C") convention.
+In TSL, tabular data of this form are represented by following the [Time, Node, Features] (T N F) convention.
 Considering the previous example, we represent measurements acquired by 400 air quality monitoring stations in a day (with a sampling interval of one hour) as a tensor :math:`\mathbf{X}` with dimensions :math:`\left(24, 400, 3 \right)`.